GLOBAL MARKETS-Shares edge higher on earnings, China data

 Gains were limited by a lower-than-expected read on U.S. retail sales, a sign that the world’s largest economy continues to have areas of weakness.

 The U.S. dollar edged slightly higher while the euro was modestly lower.
-Yields on the 10-year U.S. Treasury note fell and Bunds slipped.
+Yields on the 10-year U.S. Treasury rose and Bunds slipped.

-European stocks rose 0.4 percent while the S&P 500 ended higher for an eighth straight session, its longest streak since January.

 That financials are “finally doing well in a convincing way is a major bullish indicator.
 We believe the economy is getting better, so they should be doing well,” said Nicholas Colas, chief market strategist at the ConvergEx Group in New York.
 “I‘m impressed by the rally today.”